 Bessie Coleman– One of favorite books as a kid was called Fly, Bessie, Fly.
 It told the story of this amazing little girl who dreamed of flying and achieved her dream despite the odds and people refusing to teach her.
 Bessie Coleman was the first African American and Native American woman to have a pilot license and the first to have an international aviation license.
 At the time, flight schools in the U.S refused to teach women and African Americans, but she was so determined to achieve her goal, she traveled to France to learn how to fly.

 Suzan-Lori Parks– Suzan-Lori Parks is a playwright and novelist who won the 2002 Pulitzer Prize for Drama.
 She was the first African-American woman to win for drama.
 She was encouraged by James Baldwin to become a playwright after she attended one of his workshops when she was in undergrad.
 Parks graduated from high school in Maryland while her father was stationed at Aberdeen Proving Grounds.
-What inspires me about Suzan-Lori Parks is her amazing work and her breaking ground showing future African American playwrights that the only thing that can stop them from obtaining high honors is them.
+What inspires me about Suzan-Lori Parks is her amazing work and her will to show future African American playwrights that the only thing that can stop them from obtaining high honors is them.

 Gwendolyn Brooks– Gwendolyn Brooks was a poet, author, and teacher.
 Her work often dealt with the personal celebrations and struggles of ordinary people in her community.
 She won the Pulitzer Prize for Poetry on making her the first African American to receive the Pulitzer.
 She was the first African-American woman inducted into the American Academy of Arts and Letters; the first African-American woman to be the poetry consultant to the Library of Congress; and the Poet Laureate of Illinois.
 Ms. Brooks is inspirational in the way she used her work to tell of her experience and bridge gaps between academic poets of her time and black militants of the 1960’s.